Simons Searchlight Staff

 Elisheva Dubin, MS, CGC Boston Children’s Hospital

-Elisheva graduated Sarah Lawrence College with a masters in Human Genetics and Genetic Counseling.
+Elisheva graduated from Sarah Lawrence College with a masters in Human Genetics and Genetic Counseling.
 Upon graduating, Elisheva worked in numerous fields of genetics including but not limited to oncology, carrier screening and cardiology.
 As she explored a diverse set of specialties, she discovered her passion was connecting with individuals in the neurodiverse community.
 In her spare time she enjoys spending time with family and friends.

 Erica Jones, MA Boston Children’s Hospital